voidptrnull/zurox-lang/README.md

 >[!IMPORTANT]
 >
-> Archival update: This C++ implementation has been archived.
-Refer to [here](https://github.com/zurox-lang/zuroxc) instead.
+> Archival update: This has been archived indefinitely.
+However, it will be continued.
 ## Dependencies

 **Build system**: `CMake`